your shield against the risk of HIV

 We have two STD and STI Testing branches in Bangkok to choose from:

-Near BTS Chong-nontri
+Near BTS Chong Nonsi

-BTS Thong-lo (Exit 3)
+BTS Thong Lo (Exit 3)

-50 m. from Lutus Chaweng
+50 m. from Lotus Chaweng

 We’re dedicated to providing a top-notch service for your health and peace of mind.
 Visit one of our clinics in Bangkok to buy effective PrEP and PEP medications.